What are the Rules for Charitable Contributions of Inventory?December 15, 2020

 Is there a limit on tax deductions for charitable contributions?

-Yes, during a tax year your total charitable contribution deduction cannot exceed 50% of your adjusted gross income.
+Yes, during a tax year your total charitable contribution deduction cannot exceed:

 There are some things you should consider before making non-cash charitable contributions, including tax treatment of different types of donations.
 Check out our blog for more.